tabish-javed/git-cribnote/git-cribnote.md

 # Working with local git repository

-## Initialize local git repository.
+## Initialize local git repository

 Turn a project/working directory into a git repository.
 This will create a (`.git`) a (hidden) sub-folder inside. the project folder